 Come camp under the Oaks.
 Located 5 miles from where gold was discovered.
 Rise and shine with the crow of the roosters and know that farm fresh eggs are available for sale.
 We also have organic produce from the garden.
 There is an outdoor shower for you to enjoy a short walk down the hill.

 We are more of a boutique campsite.
 We keep the number of sites low and the number of people low.
-We do not allow open flame at the camp sites, but do offer a wonderful party pavilion where you can cook, meet other guests, hang out and enjoy human interaction.
+We do not allow open flame at the camp sites, but do offer a pavilion where you can cook, meet other guests, hang out and enjoy human interaction.
 Cell phones don't work well up here!
 We are looking to bring people back to a sense of community, not the insulated, everyday life of most cell phone watchers!

 We only have 2 large group sites, camp #1 & camp #7.
 Otherwise it is two car max per site.
 We ask that you respect that for the other campers that are around you.